1.a. Scope and purpose of this guide

 Concepts: financial services AND change

-Synonyms: financial institutions AND restructur*
+Synonyms: (financial institutions OR banks or credit unions ) AND restructur*

 Your research will be much more successful if you think of several synonyms for the words in your assigned topics.
 For "learning," try also "training;" for "team," try also "group;" for commitment," try also "loyalty."
 For company information, search for different variations of a company's name.
 For example, try "Coca-Cola" as well as "Coke."